laravel-streams/streams-core/docs/en/forms.md

         ]
     ],

-Not the message is false because this rule will add it later if failed.
+Note the message is false because this rule will add it later if failed.
 You could also define a string or translation key.

 Now all that is left is to define your database validator.
 The validator is called from the service container and is passed the `$builder`.